alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 index:
   feature: true
 ---
-✨ Splitting data and presentation
-✨ Pagination, filtering and sorting
-✨ User-visible errors when things go wrong
-✨ And tests, if you really want them

 Last year I wrote about [using static websites for tiny archives][static_sites].
 The idea is that I create tiny websites to store and describe my digital collections.
 There are several reasons I like this approach: HTML is flexible and lets me display data in a variety of ways; it's likely to remain readable for a long time; it lets me add more context than a folder full of files.